raeffs/docker-host/README.md

 - [Speedtext-Exporter](https://hub.docker.com/r/raeffs/speedtest-exporter) is an exporter for Prometheus that is used to execute network speed tests.
 - [Pihole-Exporter](https://hub.docker.com/r/ekofr/pihole-exporter) is an exporter for Prometheus that is used to collect data from Pihole.
 - [Gitea](https://hub.docker.com/r/gitea/gitea) is used to provide a local GitHub alternative.
+- [Home Assistant](https://hub.docker.com/r/homeassistant/home-assistant) is used for home automation tasks.
 - [MariaDB](https://hub.docker.com/_/mariadb) is used as database for several services.
 - [PhpMyAdmin](https://hub.docker.com/_/phpmyadmin) is used as web interface to access the MariaDB databases.